jettronics/Homesystem/README.md

 To activate webradio in kitchen say e.g. "Alexa, schalte Radio Küche ein!"
 ### Smart Phone Interface
 There are two tabs as Interface to Homesystem.
-The first one is to control Webradio with different stations
+The first one is to control Webradio with different stations.
 ![Webradio](/Images/WebradioScreenShot.png)
 The next tab shows the status of the different Watersensors.
 ![Wateralarm](/Images/WateralarmScreenShot.png)